alfaromeo13/jpa-cursor-based-pagination/README.md

 - Modify the entity and repository classes to match your domain model
 - Implement additional API endpoints or add more features as needed
 - Adapt the database configuration for your preferred database system

-### Contribution/Suggestions
-If someone is interested in contribution or have some suggestions please contact me on email hedzaprog@gmail.com.